What is birth control?

 Making a barrier that blocks sperm from reaching the egg

 Preventing eggs from being released by the ovaries

 Changing the cervical mucus to hinder sperm from moving into the uterus

 Altering the tissue lining the uterus so that a fertilized egg can't implant

 What are the different types of birth control?

 Abstinence.
-Not having sexual intercourse.
+Not having sex.

 Spermicides.
 Foams or creams placed inside the vagina to kill sperm.
-These may also
+These may also protect against

-possible when used with a latex condom.
+sexually transmitted infections (STIs), especially when used with a latex condom.

 Male condom.
 A thin tube made of latex or a natural material that is placed over the penis.
 The